Sundown/um/README.md

 To build examples run `cd examples/ && make`.

 Otherwise `#include path/um.h` in your project and build as you normally would.
 Specifying `-ansi` or `std=C89/C99` will not work as the interpreter is written in C11.
-Eventual elimination of C11 extentions will make this C89 compatible but this will take time.

 **Inspirations:**